mcandre/hadoop-docs-tutorial/README.md

-# hadoop-docs-tutorial - WordCount example
+# hadoop-docs-tutorial - distributed wc

 # ABOUT